gHostJ23/gHostJ23/README.md

 ## About Me

-Because of my non-traditional path into the industry, I heavily prioritize soft skills, technical training, and cross-team collaboration, while humbly absorbing any insight and expertise I can from any and all colleagues and resources available.
-When I am not writing code, tinkering with hardware, or maintaining my home servers, I spend my downtime studying Japanese, playing the guitar, or in the gym.
+My background outside of traditional software gave me strong communication skills and a practical approach to building tools.
+I care about writing clean code, working closely with others, and picking up best practices from senior engineers.
+Outside of programming, hardware projects, and managing my servers, I spend my downtime studying Japanese, playing guitar, and staying active and lifting heavy.

 ## Contact